Write-ahead logging

 WAL thread

-Because writting data to the real storage such as hardware drive is a way too slower than plain memory access the storage operations are implemented in a separate thread.
+Because writing data to the real storage such as hardware drive is a way too slower than plain memory access the storage operations are implemented in a separate thread.

 int